-In this lesson, you learned that the relationship between pronouns and antecedents requires that pronouns have clear antecedents that agree with them.
+In this lesson, you learned that the relationship between pronouns and antecedents requires agreement.
+To create clear sentences, pronouns need clear, unambiguous antecedents that agree with those pronouns.
 Sometimes you'll encounter the use of indefinite pronouns; these pronouns don't refer to any specific antecedent in the interest of referring broadly.
 Even though they are a special kind of pronoun, indefinite pronouns still have to follow the rules of agreement.
-Finally, you practiced correcting pronoun agreement errors by identifying pronouns and antecedents in context and checking to see if they match in gender and number.
+You also practiced correcting agreement errors by identifying pronouns and antecedents in context and checking to see if they match in gender and number.